AdityaLab/MDL-ODE-Missing/README.md

 The step 1 is to find a good reported rate alpha*.
 You can run the step 1 algorithm in the step1 folder.
 The steps are as folllow:

 (1) For SAPHIRE model, please set the code_root in scripts_main/Run_SEIR_main_analysis.R as the step1 folder.
 (2) Run 'getting_alpha.py' to do a linear search to find a good reported rate alpha*.
 (3) You can find the reported rate alpha* saved in the alpha.txt.

 ### Step 2: Finding the total infections D*

 The step 2 is to find the total infections D*.
 You can run the step 2 algorithm in the step2 folder.
 The steps are as folllow:

 (1) For SAPHIRE model, please similarly set the code_root in scripts_main/Run_SEIR_main_analysis.R as the step2 folder.
 (2) Copy the result.csv corresponding to the alpha* and paste to step 2 folder as a warm start.
 (3) Run 'getting_D.py' to use the Nelder-Mead to find the D* that minimizes MDL cost with reported rate constraints.
 (4) You can find the total infections D* saved in D_star.txt.

 ### Demo Code

 We also provide a demo code to run the MDLINFER.
 The steps are as folllow:

-(1) Please set the code_root in scripts_main/Run_SEIR_main_analysis.R as the step1 folder and step 2 folder.
+(1) Please set the code_root in scripts_main/Run_SEIR_main_analysis.R as the step1 folder and step2 folder.
 (2) Run the MDLINFER.sh to run the code.
 (3) You can find the total infections D* saved in D_star.txt.

 Here, we save the step 1 calibration results of attempting different reported rate alpha.
 The demo code usually take 1-2 hours to run.